DESI-UR/VAST/README.md

 then from the `/python/scripts/` directory edit the paths in whichever run script desired and run as normal (example: `python SDSS_Voidfinder.py`).

+The current version of VoidFinder is written to run with Python 3.